Nick Patterson (scientist): Biography

 Patterson was an only child who grew up in the Bayswater section of central London.
 Patterson received his B.A. and Ph.D. in mathematics at Cambridge University.
 His doctoral advisor was John G. Thompson.
 He initially worked for the British code-breaking agency GCHQ and the Center for Communications Research in Princeton.

 Following this cryptology work, Patterson worked at the quantitative trading firm Renaissance Technologies.

 In 2001, Patterson joined the Center for Genome Research at MIT, the Whitehead Institute.
 He briefly worked on gene expression data applied to cancer before switching to the study of human genetics.

-In 2012, Patterson developed ADMIXTOOLS, a software package written in R that is currently widely used by population geneticists.
+In 2012, Patterson developed ADMIXTOOLS, a software package written in C that is currently widely used by population geneticists.

 Chess

 Nick Patterson was a child chess prodigy.
 He won the Irish Chess Championship in 1969.
-In a long game in the Chess Olympiad of Siegen in 1970, where he played top board for Ireland, he met the Danish grandmaster Bent Larsen, who was one of the top 10 players in the world at the time, and managed to make a draw after 93 moves.
+In a long game in the Chess Olympiad of Siegen in 1970, where he played top board for Ireland, he met the Danish grandmaster Bent Larsen, who was one of the top 10 players in the world at the time, and managed to make a draw as black after 93 moves.